Vestel

-Vestel is a Turkish home and professional appliances manufacturing company consisting of 18 companies specialised in electronics, major appliances and information technology.
-Vestel's headquarters and production plant are located in Manisa, while since 1994 the company's parent conglomerate is the Istanbul based Zorlu Holding.
+Vestel Elektronik is a Turkish home and professional appliances manufacturing company specialising in electronics, major appliances and information technology.
+Vestel's headquarters and production plant are located in Manisa, while since 1994 the company's parent conglomerate is the Istanbul-based Zorlu Holding.
+They are one of the largest original design manufacturers (ODM) in the world, particularly known for white label televisions and white goods with significant share in the European market, but also produce goods under its own Vestel brand especially for the domestic Turkish market.